- Crop Production: food product quality/safety

 - Sustainable Communities: local and regional food systems, new business opportunities, partnerships, employment opportunities, social networks, sustainability measures

-The goal of this project proposal was to increase the small business knowledge, skills and confidence of recognized public sector agricultural experts in Nebraska and neighboring states so that they can better consult with sustainable agricultural producers as they formulate and develop business enterprises.
-Specifically, it was designed to increase the: 1) number of agricultural clientele assisted; 2) diversity of sustainable agricultural ideas that move to the marketplace; and 3) quality of the feasibility, marketing and online direct marketing web site plans of agricultural producers contemplating the development of sustainable agricultural business enterprises.
+Rural areas often have access to a variety of production agriculture expertise.
+University Extension Educators, Resource Conservation and Development coordinators and assistants and vocational agriculture instructors are commonly consulted for advice and guidance, especially in the area of sustainable agriculture practices.
+Unfortunately, these resource experts often feel unqualified when it is time for a product or service to move to the marketplace.
+They need targeted professional development in how to create a feasibility and marketing plan, and how to conceptualize and organize an on-line direct marketing web site.
+The goal of this project proposal is to increase the small business knowledge, skills and confidence of recognized public sector agricultural experts so that they can better consult with sustainable agricultural producers as they formulate and develop business enterprises.
+Specifically, it is designed to increase the: 1) number of agricultural clientele assisted; 2) diversity of sustainable agricultural ideas that move to the marketplace; and 3) quality of the feasibility, marketing and online direct marketing web site plans of agricultural producers contemplating the development of sustainable agricultural business enterprises.
+This will be accomplished through: 1) three face-to-face trainings and a series of follow-up Internet webinars; 2) the development of a web-based “tool box” of resources, which will include regionally relevant agri-entrepreneur examples; 3) new/strengthened educational individual and institutional networks, and 4) and an evaluative case study.